-Our nationally accredited ALEP training program combines classroom-based learning and practical projects to help students develop skills and gain work experience in conservation, nursery and landscaping-related industries.
+ALEP has combined classroom-based learning and practical projects to help students develop skills and gain work experience in conservation, nursery and landscaping-related industries.

 ALEP has engaged almost 500 Aboriginal people and remote communities throughout the Pilbara and Darwin, enhancing environmental skills and improving employment opportunities.

-In the Northern Territory, young people who were previously disengaged from the community, often with low numeracy and literacy skills, have flourished in ALEP’s team environment.
-In the Pilbara, ALEP has enabled local Aboriginal people to engage directly in on-ground conservation activities, enhance their skills and raise their environmental awareness.
-This has included training of over 110 Aboriginal participants from seven different Indigenous groups in units relevant to ranger activities undertaken on country.
+In the Northern Territory, young people who were previously disengaged from the community, often with low numeracy and literacy skills, flourished in ALEP’s team environment.
+In the Pilbara, ALEP enabled local Aboriginal people to engage directly in on-ground conservation activities, enhance their skills and raise their environmental awareness.
+Over 110 Aboriginal participants from seven different Indigenous groups have undertaken training relevant to ranger activities on country.

 The broad range of projects successfully carried out with remote Aboriginal communities include:

 Jasmine was a receptionist at the local doctor’s surgery in Daly River.
 She moved to Darwin to help her sister.
 Having always wanted to work on country, Jasmine saw the ads for the ALEP program and enrolled.
-Having built her confidence through undertaking the training, Jasmine is now working on her father’s country as the first female ranger at Fish River, previously a pastoral station that was purchased for conservation and now forms part of the National Strategic Reserve.
+She built her confidence through the training and is now working on her father’s country as the first female ranger at Fish River, a pastoral station that has since been purchased for conservation and now forms part of the National Strategic Reserve.

 Many thanks to all the rangers, students, trainers and industry experts who provided feedback and photos during the development of the learning guides.